CCP at PHS: Student Essays

 In the fall of 2017, students from the Community College of Philadelphia visited 425 Lombard Street to conduct research.

-In preparation for the Society's first collaboration with an entire CCP class--part of a long-term effort to use the archives' primary- and rare secondary-source materials to bolster student research and problem-solving skills--Technical Services and Reference Archivist Jennifer Barr worked closely with CCP Professor Joel Tannenbaum.
-Their planning included familiarizing students with the archives (building spaces, staff members, collection materials, and research procedures), creating a scheduling process for students to reserve times for individual research visits, and preparing PHS archival staff to assist students with the exciting but sometimes daunting work of investigating documents created by historical figures--in this case, missionaries, ministers, publishers, and social justice advocates whose words and actions shaped 19th Century American life.
+In preparation for the Society's first collaboration with an entire CCP class--part of a long-term effort to use the archives' primary-source materials to bolster student research and problem-solving skills--Technical Services and Reference Archivist Jennifer Barr worked closely with CCP Professor Joel Tannenbaum.
+Their planning included familiarizing students with the archives (building spaces, staff members, collection materials, and research procedures), creating a scheduling process for students to reserve times for individual research visits, and preparing PHS archival staff to assist students with the exciting but sometimes daunting work of investigating documents created by historical figures--in this case, missionaries, ministers, publishers, and social justice advocates whose words and actions shaped 19th century American life.

 Tannenbaum and Barr worked with PHS Director of Programs and Services Nancy Taylor to select document sets that connected with themes from the class's U.S. History 102 discussions.
 More than 70 collection items from the 19th century were included in the 6 sets, which included "The Right to Vote," "Education and Literacy," "Immigration," "Slavery," "Territorial Expansion," and "Abolition and Colonization."
 By the end of the semester, 29 CCP researchers had explored those items first hand with the help of PHS reference archivists and submitted research essays that used the collection items as thesis supports.